 Cuckoo Wasp Facts

-- Cuckoo Wasp serves as the common name for any member of a rather extensive group of parasitic wasps.
-Also, more than 3,000 species exist within this group.
-Most of the varieties possess brilliantly colored bodies, with metallic sheens.
-Therefore, many individuals refer to them as metallic wasps.
+- Firstly, the term Cuckoo Wasp serves as the common name for any member of a rather extensive group of parasitic wasps.
+Furthermore, more than 3,000 species exist within this impressive group.

-- The common name of these amazing invertebrates derives from the unusual behavior displayed when laying eggs.
-These the female typically lays within the nests of other species, which then act as unwitting hosts.
+- These the female typically lays within the nests of other species.
+The other insects, therefore, then act as unwitting hosts.
 This unusual behavior bears the name of kleptoparasitism.

 Cuckoo Wasp Physical Description

-Given the fact that Cuckoo Wasp collectively refers to an extensive group of species, physical appearance between them varies rather widely.
+Most notably, the physical appearance of the Cuckoo Wasp varies significantly.
+This occurs because the term collectively refers to an extensive group of species.
 However, certain basic physical patterns do exist.

-The great majority of the members of this group rarely exceed 0.5 in (1.2 cm) in length.
-The coloring also varies slightly among varieties, but most commonly includes metallic shades of green or blue, with red or pink appearing occasionally.
+Firstly, the great majority of the members of this group rarely exceed 0.5 in (1.2 cm) in length.
+The coloring also varies slightly among varieties.
+But, it most commonly includes metallic shades of green or blue.
+Yet red or pink appear occasionally.

-The abdomen remains quite flexible, allowing the creature to curl into a tight ball as a means of defense.
-The pitted exoskeleton provides it protection from most attackers.
+Also, the abdomen remains quite flexible.
+This, therefore, allows the creature to curl into a tight ball as a means of defense.
+The pitted exoskeleton further provides it protection from most attackers.

-The various types of Cuckoo Wasp also live throughout a large range and inhabit nearly all warm regions of the world.
+First of all, the various types of Cuckoo Wasp also live throughout a large range.
+As a result, it inhabits nearly all warm regions of the world.
 Yet, the majority inhabits desert regions.
 Some varieties, however, do prefer subtropical or Mediterranean climates.

-All known varieties live solitary lives, and nearly all feed as external parasites.
+Further, all known varieties live solitary lives.
+Also, nearly all feed as external parasites.
 Prey typically consists of the larvae of larger bees or wasps.
 Yet a handful of species also visit flowers for additional sustenance.